DavidWalshCode/Ladder-Lads/README.md

 Z: Extends/contracts the ladder
 X: Toggles the primary lad

-HOW TO DOWNLOAD AND PLAY:
+HOW TO DOWNLOAD AND RUN:
-Download both lads.html and lads.js in the same folder, run lads.html in your browser
+Download both lads.html and lads.js in the same folder, right click lads.html and open with your browser